 see depend on the repositories you have chosen – a repository may contain

 If you have parcels in a custom repository, you can specify the repository and Cloudera Manager will add those parcels to the list shown on this page.

 - Click More Options to show the custom repository field.

 - Enter the URL of the repository you want into the field provided, and click the + Add button.
 The URL you specify here will also be added to the list of remote repositories referenced in the Remote Parcel Repository URLs property.
 If you have multiple repositories configured, you will see all the unique parcels contained in all your repositories.

-- Select the specific release of the Cloudera Manager Agent to install on your hosts.
+Select the specific release of Cloudera Manager to install on your hosts.
 You may choose either the version that matches with the Cloudera Manager Server you are currently using, or you can specify an installation from a custom repository.

 Installation using Packages

 - Choose the CDH version to install.